chombo-discharge/chombo-discharge/README.md

 </p align="center">

 Installation
 ------------

-A serial build quickstart is given below.
+Installation of ``chombo-discharge`` depends on the level of parallelism that is desired (if any).
+The code supports OpenMP, MPI, and MPI+OpenMP types of parallelism.
-For complete installation instructions, see https://chombo-discharge.github.io/chombo-discharge/Base/Installation.html
+For complete installation instructions for serial or parallel execution, see https://chombo-discharge.github.io/chombo-discharge/Base/Installation.html.

 Documentation
 -------------